 Married couples who are all friends

 Another scenario is married couples who are friends and who all go out together as couples.
 This, of course, is totally fine.
 However, the married wife in one couple should not be meeting the married husband in the other couple separately and/or secretly without the other partners.
-This is definitely trouble waiting to happen, and should not be done by mature and sensible friends.
+This is definitely trouble waiting to happen and should not be done by mature and sensible friends.

-However, if you believe in your mind you can go out frequently with someone of the opposite sex for lunch, dinner dates, leisure dates without your spouse, or girlfriend or boyfriend, and you believe this is just a platonic friendship…I believe this is crossing boundaries on many levels.
+However, if you believe in your mind, you can go out frequently with someone of the opposite sex for lunch, dinner dates, leisure dates without your spouse, or girlfriend or boyfriend, and you believe this is just a platonic friendship…I believe this is crossing boundaries on many levels.
 Feelings will likely eventually develop in one of you, so this is crossing the line and really disrespecting your committed relationship.

-If you’ve been friends before the other party starts dating someone exclusively, or before they get married, I believe it is time to move on and look for other single friends.
+If you’ve been friends before the other party starts dating someone exclusively or before they get married, I believe it is time to move on and look for other single friends.
 It is dangerous to tempt fate or place yourself in situations that could lead to the demise of another person’s union.
 This could be you one day at the receiving end of this type of mess.
 Can men and women just be friends?

 And I’d surmise that 100 percent of the time, the other innocent party in this—the person who doesn’t know his or her “committed” partner has a frequent friend of the opposite sex—is never, ever cool with this kind of ongoing friendship when they find out about it.
-So if you weren’t both thinking straight before, as soon as you are aware the other partner is not happy with your ongoing friendship, you should sever that friendship.
+So if you weren’t both thinking straight before, as soon as you know the other partner is not happy with your ongoing friendship, you should sever that friendship.
 Respect, boundaries, morals, putting others in your shoes—that’s the reason you should sever that friendship.

 The single-party should move on and look for new single friends!
 It is common sense.
-Pretending you can just be friends and then crossing the line one day and creating hurt for someone else is too big a price.
+Pretending you can just be friends and then crossing the line one day and creating hurt for someone else is too high a price.